 How to complain

-You’ll need to speak to your insurer first to give them a chance to put things right.
+The first thing you should do is explain to your insurer what’s happened and why you’re complaining.
+They need to have the chance to put things right.
 They have to give you their final response within eight weeks for most types of complaint.
-If you’re unhappy with their response, or if they don’t respond, let us know.

 Find out more about how to complain.